deviantony/docker-elk/README.md

 ## Configuration

-**NOTE**: Configuration is not dynamically reloaded, you will need to restart the stack after any change in the configuration of a component.
+> :information_source: Configuration is not dynamically reloaded, you will need to restart individual components after any configuration change.

-### How can I tune the Kibana configuration?

-The Kibana default configuration is stored in `kibana/config/kibana.yml`.

-It is also possible to map the entire `config` directory instead of a single file.

-### How can I tune the Logstash configuration?

-The Logstash configuration is stored in `logstash/config/logstash.yml`.

-It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`](https://github.com/elastic/logstash-docker/tree/master/build/logstash/config) file for its own logging.

-### How can I tune the Elasticsearch configuration?
+### How to configure Elasticsearch

-The Elasticsearch configuration is stored in `elasticsearch/config/elasticsearch.yml`.
+The Elasticsearch configuration is stored in [`elasticsearch/config/elasticsearch.yml`][config-es].

-You can also specify the options you want to override directly via environment variables:
+You can also specify the options you want to override by setting environment variables inside the Compose file:

 ```yml
 elasticsearch: